bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 ---
 root: .components.layouts.BlogLayout
-title: Kobweb: A Framework Built on Compose for Web
+title: Kobweb: A Framework Built on Compose HTML
 description: An intro to Kobweb, a Kotlin web framework I wrote and used to build this website.
 author: David Herman
 date: 2022-02-07
-updated: 2023-03-11
+updated: 2023-04-17
 tags:
- - compose for web
+ - compose html
  - webdev
  - kobweb
 ---

 I wrote a thing -- a Kotlin web framework called [Kobweb](https://github.com/varabyte/kobweb).

-It is built on top of [Compose for Web](https://compose-web.ui.pages.jetbrains.team/), an official, and fairly recent, reactive web UI framework created by JetBrains (in close collaboration with Google, and in turn built upon Android's Jetpack Compose).
+It is built on top of [Compose HTML](https://compose-web.ui.pages.jetbrains.team/), an official reactive web UI framework created by JetBrains (in close collaboration with Google, and in turn built upon core technologies introduced in Android's Jetpack Compose).

 And this whole site, *including this very page you are now perusing*, is Kobweb's first user.